microsoft/security-devops-azdevops/README.md

 * Normalized processing of results into the SARIF format
 * Build breaks and more
 * Captures the [container images pushed in a build run](https://learn.microsoft.com/azure/defender-for-cloud/container-image-mapping)
   * In Azure DevOps, the [Microsoft Defender for DevOps Container Mapping extension](https://marketplace.visualstudio.com/items?itemName=ms-securitydevops.ms-dfd-code-to-cloud) is automatically shared and installed with organizations that are [connected to Microsoft Defender for Cloud](https://learn.microsoft.com/azure/defender-for-cloud/quickstart-onboard-devops).
 This extension allows Defender for Cloud to extract metadata from pipelines, such as a container's digest ID and name.
 This metadata is used to connect DevOps entities with their related cloud resources.
-Currently there is no way to configure using the Container Mapping functionality manually as it is only accessible via the Decorator extension.
+To use this functionality, the Container Mapping extension **must** be installed.
+There is **no way** to configure it manually.

 ## Basic